rocky-linux/documentation/docs/books/admin_guide/06-users.md

 * A home directory with the same name as the username is created;
 * A primary group with the same name as the username is created;
-* A default shell that points to `/bin/bash` is assinged to the user;
+* A default shell that points to `/bin/bash` is assigned to the user;
 * The user's UID and primary group GID values are automatically deduced.
 This is usually a unique value between 1000 and 60,000.

 !!! note